witaly-iwanow/islands/README.md

 ## Getting some help from the compiler
 Let's add `-O3` to the compiler options and see what happens, now the queue method is much faster:

 | | default | -O3 |
 | --- | --- | --- |
 | Recursion | 3.7 | 1 |
 | Queue | 5.8 | 0.64 |
 | Recursion + queue | 4.1 | 0.95 |

+Another thing to try is tighter packing with `int8_t` as the cell type, but that doesn't seem to affect performance on my hardware even with very large maps.
+It might be useful in terms of memory savings, if marking islands with unique ids is not required (or the number of islands is guaranteed to be within 127).